tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 ### Borders

 The southern and eastern borders of Dunmar are dangerous wildlands.
 To the south, the jungles south of the [Shrev](<../../rivers/shrev.md>) are home to strange monsters and the occasional undead, and extensive fortifications along the river keep the border safe.
-To the east, dangers of the the [Nashtkar](<../../nashtkar.md>) and the vast [Garamjala Desert](<../../../drankorian-hinterland/garamjala-plateau/garamjala-desert.md>), part of the [Desolation of Cha'mutte](<../../../drankorian-hinterland/desolation-of-cha-mutte.md>), are kept from overrunning Dunmar by the divine grace of [Shakun's Protection](<../../../../gods-and-religions/religions/five-siblings/shakun-s-protection.md>) and the [Shakun Mystai](<../../../../groups/dunmari-mystery-cults/shakun-mystai.md>).
+To the east, dangers of the [Nashtkar](<../../nashtkar.md>) and the vast [Garamjala Desert](<../../../drankorian-hinterland/garamjala-plateau/garamjala-desert.md>), part of the [Desolation of Cha'mutte](<../../../drankorian-hinterland/desolation-of-cha-mutte.md>), are kept from overrunning Dunmar by the divine grace of [Shakun's Protection](<../../../../gods-and-religions/religions/five-siblings/shakun-s-protection.md>) and the [Shakun Mystai](<../../../../groups/dunmari-mystery-cults/shakun-mystai.md>).

 To the west, Dunmar is bordered by the [Nevos Sea](<../../../nevos-and-apporia/nevos-sea.md>), the [Chataan Mountains](<../../../greater-chardon/chataan-mountains.md>), and the [Myraeni Gap](<../../myraeni-gap.md>), beyond which lie the islands of [Illoria](<../../../nevos-and-apporia/illoria.md>), and the [Chardonian Empire](<../../../greater-chardon/chardonian-empire/chardonian-empire.md>).

-To the north, the [Sentinel Range](<../../../sentinel-range.md>) forms the northern, and largely impassible, border of Dunmar, though several passes through the mountains made overland connections with the  [Greater Sembara](<../../../greater-sembara/greater-sembara.md>) region and the [Western Green Sea](<../../../western-green-sea/western-green-sea.md>).
+To the north, the [Sentinel Range](<../../../sentinel-range.md>) forms the northern, and largely impassable, border of Dunmar, though several passes through the mountains made overland connections with the [Greater Sembara](<../../../greater-sembara/greater-sembara.md>) region and the [Western Green Sea](<../../../western-green-sea/western-green-sea.md>).

 ## History